 From the infield, we walked through a second tunnel below the other side of the track and emerged between the track and the stands but still in the tunnel (the roof of the tunnel was missing).
 The final leg of our trek was to walk below the stands and ’round the corner to the paddock.

 The only paddocks I’ve seen in my life were in England.
 Below is a grainy photo of a paddock I took in 2011 on an iPhone 4.
 Dexter and Shadow had stayed at the home of the lady who owned the paddock and the dogs would run around in the paddock during the day.
 In the middle of the paddock was an open-top wire chicken coop.
 Dexter spent his weekend terrorizing the chickens in the coop and eventually killed one of the chickens.

 Dexter was pleased.
 The dog boarding lady was angry.
 I was proud.
 Needless to say, the dogs were not allowed back at that dog boarding facility.

 When I heard we’d be going to a paddock, I thought we would be heading out to a green field slightly off in the distance and was surprised to see the paddock on the other side of a concrete wall.
 Before the race, the horses are paraded around a miniature oval-shaped cobblestone track.

-It only took a couple of minutes to snake myself to the railing of the paddock so that I could photographs of horses instead of hats.
+It only took a couple of minutes to snake myself to the railing of the paddock so that I could photograph of horses instead of hats.

 Whilst I enjoyed our short time watching horses at the paddock, I was not enjoying the $14 “keep the glass” mint julep in my hand.
 I was powering through it though as to not offend anyone.
 I left Churchill Downs with hair sprouting from my chest from this drink.
 I have proven again that I am not a bourbon, whisky, scotch drinker.